jbleuzen/Pico-Private/README.md

 ## How it works

-The whole site will be "protected" behind a login form.
+By default, the whole site will be "protected" behind a login form, but it's possible to keep just some content private.

-The plugin will display a login form when a user is not logged in.
+The plugin will display a login form when a user cannot access content without being identified.
 Once logged in, the user will be able to browse your website normally.

-Users and passwords are stored in `pico_private_pass.php` and you can add as many users you want.
+Users and passwords are stored in `pico_private_conf.php` and you can add as many users you want.
 Passwords must be a SHA1 string.

+## Keep some part private

+If you don't want the whole site to be private, you can change the configuration in `pico_private_conf.php`.
+The variable `$pico_private_conf['config']['private']` can take two values :

+* "all" : The whole site is private
+* "meta" : Only content with meta `Private: true` will be private.

+Keep in mind that once a user is identified, he can access every contents with private meta !

+## Configuration

 ### Add users